Grainger Engineering Library - Frequently Asked Questions

 • POP-UP #2: Enter your NetID and password when prompted and click OK.

 • POP-UP #3: In the Print Job Notification pop-up, review the details of your print job.
-Make sure you selected a Grainger printer, verify the amount of pages and the cost (10 cents per page for black and white or 30 cents per page for color) and click Print to send your print job to the Print Release Stations.
+Make sure you selected a Grainger printer, verify the amount of pages and the cost (10 cents per side for black and white or 30 cents per side for color) and click Print to send your print job to the Print Release Stations.

 • Login with your NetID and password to the Print Release Stations, located near the Grainger Printers on the west end of the circulation desk.